Local moving companies in Missouri

 Boston sources: Zumper, Zillow, Numbeo

-- In Boston, expect home prices to be about 198% higher than in Missouri.
-Get ready for a bigger down payment, increased property taxes, and higher overall homeownership expenses.
+- Home prices are about 198% higher in Boston than in Missouri.
+It’s important to factor in increased costs for a down payment, property taxes, and overall homeownership expenses.

 How life is different in Boston from Missouri

-- You can expect 47 inches of annual rainfall in Boston, which is just about the same as in Missouri with 43 inches of rainfall.
+- You can expect 47 inches of annual rainfall in Boston, which is just about the same as in Missouri with 43 inches.
 While you probably won’t see a big change in the total amount of precipitation, shifts in when and how that rain falls could still affect your everyday routine.

-- Boston has a higher crime rate than Missouri with a crime index of 39.88 vs 28.28.
-A higher crime rate isn’t necessarily a dealbreaker, but it’s your cue to research local safety measures and think about how it might affect your day-to-day life.
+- Crime rates in Boston are higher than in Missouri, with a crime index of 39.88 versus 28.28.
+This doesn’t have to be a dealbreaker, but it’s smart to research local safety insights and think about how it might affect your daily life.

 Things to do in Boston